Tour de France: Cycle Tour Package 2020 – Last 10 Days

-- Accommodation for 9 nights in 3 and 4 star hotels: double/twin rooms with private bathroom including WC, a tub and/or shower
+- Accommodation for 9 nights in 2 and 3 star hotels: single or double/twin rooms with private bathroom including WC, a tub and/or shower

-- 9 breakfasts and 7 dinners (drinks: wine and water included for each dinner)
+- 9 breakfast and 7 dinners (drinks: wine and water included for each dinner

-- 3 English-speaking and certified support riders who will accompany the group during the whole trip
+- English/Spanish-speaking and certified support riders who will accompany the group during the whole trip

 - 1 support vehicle with 1 RPT professionally trained mechanic and 1 coach driver